yens5757/yens5757.github.io/content/_index.md

       title: '📚 My Story'
       subtitle: ''
       text: |-
         I'm an international student from Hong Kong.
-After I graduated from high school, I've worked a bunch of different jobs to save up for my dream of studying in Australia.
 I started my journey at Swinburne University with a scholarship, but after a year and a half, I transferred to Monash University for more opportunities and to challenge myself.

-        Along the way, I’ve learned a lot—working in different jobs, studying in university, and doing my personal projects.
+        Along the way, I’ve learned a lot from competitions, studying in university, doing my personal projects and in student teams.
 These different experiences shaped who I am today.
     design:
       columns: '1'
   - block: cta-card